SnapLogic/documentation/current-subhajit/pattern_34-4-4/using-this-pattern.md

 **How to Configure the Pipeline**

-1. &#x20;Once configured with a Salesforce account, use the Salesforce Read Snap to query the record to which the file will be attached.&#x20;
+1. Once configured with a Salesforce account, use the Salesforce Read Snap to query the record to which the file will be attached.
-2. &#x20;Extract the Salesforce record Id and OwnerId from the Salesforce output.
+2. Extract the Salesforce record Id and OwnerId from the Salesforce output.
-3. &#x20;Use the Binary to Document Snap to convert the binary file stream to a  document file for mapping.&#x20;
+3. Use the Binary to Document Snap to convert the binary file stream to a  document file for mapping.
-4. &#x20;Merge the ID with the File using the **Merge** option in the Join Snap.
+4. Merge the ID with the File using the **Merge** option in the Join Snap.
-5. &#x20;Map the Salesforce Attachment structure.
+5. Map the Salesforce Attachment structure.
-6. &#x20;Create the Salesforce attachment record using the Salesforce Create Snap.
+6. Create the Salesforce attachment record using the Salesforce Create Snap.